The Oldest House in Santa Fe

 The artwork displayed is of artists from New Mexico and the Southwest showcasing paintings, photography, sculptures, and mixed media.

-Hours: The Roundhouse is open Monday through Friday, from 7 am to 6 pm.
-A bonus is that it is free to the public to enter!
+Hours: The Roundhouse is open Monday through Friday, from 7:30 am to 5:30 pm.
+An added bonus is one of the top free things to do in Santa Fe!
 Expect to spend about an hour here.

 Records document that where the La Fonda Hotel sits was previously an inn going back to the early 1600s.